Project Details

 In accordance with the Retirement Villages Act (NSW) 1999, an increase in recurrent charges above CPI requires a special resolution and at least 75% consent by residents.
 RSL LifeCare are open to having further discussions with residents about additional services and how these would be funded.

 The current arrangements will remain in place.
-Existing residents will be consulted and have a say before any decisions are made.
+Existing Residents will be consulted and have a say before any decisions are made.

 Planning Process